jboillot/latex-font-comparison/README.md

 ### Regenerate the PDF and map files

-To regenerate all auxiliary files (PDFs and scroll maps):
+To regenerate all the auxiliary files (PDFs and scroll maps):

 ```
 make clean && make -j8